NOAA-EMC/CROW/docs/mechanics.md

 Required settings in default user.yaml [user.yaml.default]: The “!error” contents are error messages that will pop up when the corresponding field is missing.

 user_places: &user_places
-    PROJECT_DIR: !error Please select a project directory.
+    EXPROOT: !error Please select a project directory.
 accounting: & accounting
     cpu_project: !error What accounting code do I use to submit jobs? # ie.: global
     hpss_project: !error Where do I put data on HPSS?   # ie.: emc-global User file example: [user.yaml]

 user_places: &user_places
-PROJECT_DIR: /mnt/lfs3/projects/hfv3gfs/
+EXPROOT: /mnt/lfs3/projects/hfv3gfs/
 accounting: & accounting
   		cpu_project: hfv3gfs
   		hpss_project: emc-global

 All other settings allowed in the user file have defaults and may be left commented out.
-PROJECT_DIR, cpu_project, and hpss_project are the only required modifications because there are no default values for these variables.
+EXPROOT, cpu_project, and hpss_project are the only required modifications because there are no default values for these variables.
 Replace or comment out the !error messages and insert the needed values.

- - PROJECT_DIR - location where experiment directory will be created, needs to be a place where user has write access.
+ - EXPROOT - location where experiment directory will be created, needs to be a place where user has write access.
  - cpu_project - the user’s account code to submit supercomputer job (e.g. global)
  - hpss_project - the user’s HPSS group for archival (e.g. emc-global)